07 August 2018

 For years, traditional hybrids have been the first choice for a quick MVP or very simple products.
 There are many tools to choose from: the most popular Apache Cordova, its cousin PhoneGap, Angular-based Ionic, and more.
-The pros of this approach are: a single code base plus a lower cost of development and maintenance.
+The pros of this approach are a single code base plus a lower cost of development and maintenance.
 What’s more, such a product can have a web version out of the box.
 The cons are less obvious and not everybody talks about them point-blank.

 But, the truth is, you can’t 100% mimic native apps with traditional hybrid mobile apps, no matter what their creators say.

-You’ll experience worse performance, inferior UX, and a narrow set of ready-to-use features to implement.
+You’ll experience the worse performance, inferior UX, and a narrow set of ready-to-use features to implement.
 There will be myriads of little things working noticeably strange or slower.
 Even if you’re not able to put your finger on it, the app will always seem a bit off.

 Fortunately, the supremacy of traditional hybrids has ended, as the recent months brought us superior alternatives.
 At least, that’s what we think.

 With Xamarin, you can build native apps for many platforms.
 It allows C# and .NET developers to create native apps for Android, iOS and Windows.
 There are 2 ways of doing it in Xamarin.
-The first one is Xamarin Forms, which creates a single code base which is shared among the platforms with almost no changes.
+The first one is Xamarin Forms, which creates a single code base that is shared among the platforms with almost no changes.
 But there’s a cost: Xamarin.Forms is good for building simple MVPs, rapid prototyping or very, very simple apps.
 Even Xamarin states in its documentation files:

 Xamarin.Forms allows for rapid prototyping of applications that can evolve over time to complex applications.